henrydate/Optimising_TA/README.md

 4. Further fine tuning of the Ensemble code.

-5. Adding brockerage commissions, trading fees to the model.
+5. Adding brockerage and trading fees to the model

-6. Implementing a premium API for lower timeframe data.
+6. Implementing a premium API for higher quality, lower timeframe data.

-7. Include a neural network into ensemble.
+7. Include a neural network into ensemble